Search

 Sheryl Crow’s mobile phone may have caused tumour

-The benign tumour, which was diagnosed late last year, is the size of her little finger and located between her skull and the lining of her brain, near where she holds a phone to her head.
+Diagnosed late last year, the benign tumour is about the size of her little finger and situated between her skull and the lining of her brain, close to where she typically holds a phone to her ear.

-And Sheryl, 50, thinks it is related to the clunky old phones she used in the early 1990s, when she was promoting her early records.
+Sheryl, now 50, speculates that it could be linked to the bulky old mobile phones she used during the early 1990s while promoting her debut albums.

-She said: “There are no doctors that will confirm that.
+She stated: “There are no doctors who will confirm that.
 But I do have a theory that it’s possible that it’s related to that.

-“I used to spend hours on the archaic old cell phones.”
+“I would spend hours on those archaic mobile devices.”

-Sheryl, who was successfully treated for breast cancer shortly after she separated from her fiance, disgraced Tour de France winner Lance Armstrong in 2006, said she suspected something was wrong when she began forgetting lyrics on stage and felt generally “mushy”.
+Having been successfully treated for breast cancer shortly after ending her engagement to former Tour de France champion Lance Armstrong in 2006, Sheryl remarked she had an inkling something was off when she began to forget lyrics while performing and generally felt “mushy.”

-Speaking to US chat show host Katie Couric, she said: “I was worried I had early onset Alzheimer’s.
+During a conversation with US talk show host Katie Couric, she shared: “I was concerned I had early onset Alzheimer’s.

-“I worried about my memory so much that I went and got an MRI.
-And I found out I have a brain tumour.
+“I was so worried about my memory that I went and got an MRI.
+That’s when I found out I had a brain tumour.

-“And I was, like, ‘See?
-I knew there was something wrong.’
-I haven’t really talked about it…But it’s benign, so I don’t have to worry about it.
-But it gives me a fit.
-It was definitely a sobering moment.”
+“And I thought, ‘See?
+I knew something was wrong.’
+I haven’t really discussed it…But since it’s benign, I don’t need to worry about it.
+Still, it was quite a sobering moment.”

 by Wallace McTavish